AN ILLUSTRATED HISTORY OF ECCLES RUGBY FOOTBALL CLUB

 Legend has has it that during a game of football at Rugby School in 1823, Salford lad William Webb Ellis, with a disregard for the rules, first picked up the ball and ran away with it.
 Eccles Rugby Football Club took a little longer to find its feet with the game.

-In September 1912, 3,000 spectators gathered at Barton to watch Eccles v Kendal in the opening match of the season.
-In the following 1913/14 season, the Eccles 1st XV would win 17 of their 26 games and lose just 3, one of which was at home to Broughton Park by a single drop goal to nil!
-Eccles forward Harold Bowker and Half Back Reginald Lightbrown Bolton both contributed nine tries each that season and were selected to represent their county.
+In September 1912, a gate of 3,000 gathered at Barton to watch Eccles v Kendal in the opening match of the season in whihc Eccles would go on to win 19 of 28 games.
+In the following 1913/14 season, the Eccles 1st XV would win 17 of their 26 games, losing just two games away at Manchester and Kersal and one home defeat to Broughton Park by a single drop goal to nil!
+Eccles were on the rise and forward Harold Bowker and Half-Back Reginald Lightbrown Bolton both contributed nine tries each that season and were selected to represent their county.
 They would soon both be wearing khaki for their country.

 On 4th August 1914 war was declared and in early September rugby fixtures in Lancashire were abandoned.
 ‘Pals’ battalions were raised to encourage work colleagues and team mates to volunteer and serve together.
 Employers displayed recruitment posters, speeches were given at rugby matches, young men lied about their age and queued up to volunteer in their thousands.

 Many Eccles players were amongst the first local heroes to enlist.
 Many would receive commissions and achieve recognition for bravery in the field.
-H Bowker joined the Duke of Lancaster Yeomanry and went on to become a 2nd Lt in the Royal Air Corp.
-Captain R.L Bolton of the Manchester Regiment, was lost at sea on 3rd August 1918 when the hospital ship Warilda was torpedoed by German Submarine in the Channel transporting wounded soldiers home.
+H Bowker joined the Duke of Lancaster Yeomanry and went on to become a 2nd Lt in the Royal Air Corp; he was to survive the war and went on to play for Swinton until 1920.
+Captain R.L Bolton of the Manchester Regiment, was killed at sea on 3rd August 1918 when the hospital ship Warilda transporting wounded soldiers home was torpedoed by German U-Boat in the Channel.
 Cpl.
 John Bolton, Reggie's brother and goal kicker for Eccles, was killed serving in the Lancashire Fusiliers.
-Sadly, many more of their teammates would never return home to play again.
+Sadly, Murdock, Bateson, Rawinson and many more of their teammates would never return home to play again.
 Clubs, communities, families were decimated.
 The old way of life had gone for good.

-The Eccles RFC ground was taken over by a Royal Artillery Search Light Battery, who promptly formed a rugby team and played matches against other service teams on the field.
-Once again the disruption of war ended many playing careers.
-Mercifully, there were only 3 casualties amongst members during WWII - Joe Dickinson (Royal Navy) Bill Walker (Army) and Keith Bradburn (RAF).
+Fixtures were abandoned at the start of the new season in September 1939.
+The Eccles RFC ground and pavillion were taken over by a Royal Artillery Search Light Battery, who promptly formed a rugby team and played matches against other service teams on the field.
+Once again the 7-year disruption of war ended many playing careers.
+Eccles and its neighbouring areas were badly hit by bombing during the blitz of 1940 but mercifully, there were only 4 casualties amongst members detailed in club records during WWII - Joe Dickinson (Royal Navy) Bill Walker (Army) Keith Bradburn (RAF) and John Lomox (Merchant Navy).
+There is a more detailed account of the club's WW2 experience HERE

 1946 - 1976